Computer multitasking: Preemptive multitasking

 Preemptive multitasking allows the computer system to more reliably guarantee to each process a regular "slice" of operating time.
 It also allows the system to deal rapidly with important external events like incoming data, which might require the immediate attention of one or another process.
 Operating systems were developed to take advantage of these hardware capabilities and run multiple processes preemptively.
 Preemptive multitasking was implemented in the PDP-6 Monitor and Multics in 1964, in OS/360 MFT in 1967, and in Unix in 1969, and was available in some operating systems for computers as small as DEC's PDP-8; it is a core feature of all Unix-like operating systems, such as Linux, Solaris and BSD with its derivatives, as well as modern versions of Windows.

-At any specific time, processes can be grouped into two categories: those that are waiting for input or output (called "I/O bound"), and those that are fully utilizing the CPU ("CPU bound").
-In primitive systems, the software would often "poll", or "busywait" while waiting for requested input (such as disk, keyboard or network input).
-During this time, the system was not performing useful work.
-With the advent of interrupts and preemptive multitasking, I/O bound processes could be "blocked", or put on hold, pending the arrival of the necessary data, allowing other processes to utilize the CPU.
-As the arrival of the requested data would generate an interrupt, blocked processes could be guaranteed a timely return to execution.

-The earliest preemptive multitasking OS available to home users was Sinclair QDOS on the Sinclair QL, released in 1984, but very few people bought the machine.
-Commodore's Amiga, released the following year, was the first commercially successful home computer to use the technology, and its multimedia abilities make it a clear ancestor of contemporary multitasking personal computers.
+Possibly the earliest preemptive multitasking OS available to home users was Microware's OS-9, available for computers based on the Motorola 6809 such as the TRS-80 Color Computer 2, with the operating system supplied by Tandy as an upgrade for disk-equipped systems.
+Sinclair QDOS on the Sinclair QL followed in 1984, but it was not a big success.
+Commodore's Amiga was released the following year, offering a combination of multitasking and multimedia capabilities.
 Microsoft made preemptive multitasking a core feature of their flagship operating system in the early 1990s when developing Windows NT 3.1 and then Windows 95.
 In 1988 Apple offered A/UX as a UNIX System V-based alternative to the Classic Mac OS.
 In 2001 Apple switched to the NeXTSTEP-influenced Mac OS X.

 A similar model is used in Windows 9x and the Windows NT family, where native 32-bit applications are multitasked preemptively.
 64-bit editions of Windows, both for the x86-64 and Itanium architectures, no longer support legacy 16-bit applications, and thus provide preemptive multitasking for all supported applications.